Tribal court: Sentencing authority

-The sentencing process in Native American tribal courts varies depending on the tribe and the nature of the case.
-In general, tribal courts aim to incorporate traditional tribal values and customs into their sentencing practices.
-This may involve a focus on rehabilitation and restoration rather than punishment.
-Sentences may include community service, restitution, or participation in traditional healing ceremonies.
 In some cases, tribal courts may also work with state or federal courts to develop joint sentencing agreements.
 These agreements allow for the coordination of sentencing between tribal and non-tribal courts and can help to ensure that sentences are consistent and fair.
-Overall, the sentencing process in Native American tribal courts is designed to reflect the unique cultural and legal traditions of each tribe and to promote the well-being of the community as a whole.
+Overall, the sentencing process in Native American tribal courts aims to respect the unique cultural and legal traditions of each tribe and to promote the well-being of the community as a whole.

 Tribal Law and Order Act of 2010

-The Tribal Law and Order Act of 2010 is a federal law that was enacted to address the issue of crime and violence in Native American communities.
-The Act aims to improve public safety in Indian country by increasing the authority of tribal courts and law enforcement agencies.
+The Tribal Law and Order Act of 2010 is a federal law, signed by President Obama, that was enacted to address the issue of crime and violence in Native American communities.
+According to data collected by the National Institute of Justice in 2016, 97 percent of American Indian and Alaskan Native American women who reported experiences with violence were victimized by a non-native person.

+To address this large-scale violence, this Act aimed to improve public safety in Indian country by increasing the authority of tribal courts and law enforcement agencies.
 It provides funding for tribal courts and law enforcement agencies, and it allows tribes to exercise greater control over their own justice systems.
 The Act also includes provisions to improve coordination between tribal, state, and federal law enforcement agencies, and it provides for the appointment of special prosecutors to handle cases involving violence against Native American women.